TheGoodlike13/liberty_or_death/README.md

  1. Run your VM, let it load.
  2. Select `Devices -> Insert guest additions CD image...`
  3. Even though it has `...`, it will not open a menu, just insert the drive.
- 4. Run console command `sudo apt-get install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r)`.
+ 4. Run console command `sudo apt install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r)`.
  5. If it fails, replace the `$(uname -r)` part with output from running `uname -r` manually.
  6. Run `sudo /media/{your username}/{Virtual Box CD name}/VBoxLinuxAdditions.run`.